fnxtech/downloads/README.md

 # FNX Downloads
 This repository contains our latest released installers and plugins.
 We recommend always using the latest released versions, but you can also find previous versions in the `releases` link above if required.

-Please visit the **Installing Application & Plugins** section on this *Help Center* page for installation instructions.
+Please visit the **Getting Started with FNX** section on this *Help Center* page for installation instructions.

 https://support.fnx.technology/en/collections/2101965-getting-started-with-fnx